How It Works States Document Types Tools Guides Blog About Create Document - $5

 Does a firearm bill of sale need to be notarized in Maryland?

-What information is required on a firearm bill of sale in Maryland?
+How much does it cost to get a firearm bill of sale in Maryland?

-Can I write my own firearm bill of sale in Maryland?
+What information must be on a firearm bill of sale in Maryland?